 This tended to be quite simple, with fraudulent publishers signing up their low-quality site for Google AdSense and then clicking the ads themselves (or hiring someone to do it for them).

-Even in 2003, there are mentions of bots clicking on these ads but much of the information is based on assumptions and partial research.
-And so, knowing there was a big problem with click fraud and ad fraud, Google employed a dedicated team to tackle the growing problem.
+Even in 2003, there were mentions of bots clicking on these ads, but much of the information is based on assumptions and partial research.
+Knowing there was a big problem with click fraud and ad fraud, Google employed a dedicated team to tackle the growing problem.

-Competitor click fraud has also been a problem since the early days of pay-per-click, with the practice becoming commonplace today.
+Competitor click fraud has also been a problem since the early days of pay-per-click (PPC), with the practice becoming commonplace today.

-So, it was just a matter of time before click bots started to proliferate and become a bigger problem…
+So, it was just a matter of time before click bots proliferated and became a bigger problem…

 Click fraud post-2006